 Degradable Plastic = fossil fuel

 Degradable just means that the plastic bag has an additive to help it breakdown quicker but it is still plastic.
 There are plenty of products out there that say “eco friendly” or “green” but it really does not mean much.
+In fact there have been many high profile cases around 'greenwashing'.
 Avoid oxo-degradable and oxo-biodegradable bags.
 These are plastic bags made with fossil fuels that have an additive which means they break down more quickly than regular plastic bags – into microplastic.
 These are considered by many to be worse for the environment than regular plastic bags.

 Bio plastics (PLA) = plant based